 Re-enrolment forms will be obtainable from the School Office, Room 1009, Applied Science Building, from early October.
-These are to be collected and returned completed no later than 23 January.
-Any students requiring advice on their 1976 program can make an appointment to discuss it by telephoning 662 2084, or calling at the School Office.
+Students re-enrolling in units in the School of Geography are required to lodge completed re-enrolment forms with the School no later than Friday 7 January 1977.